LavaHoppers/LavaHoppers/README.md

 # Hello!
 My name is Joshua Hopwood

 **About me:**
-- I am a junior at the University of Wisconsin-Madison
+- I am a junior at the University of Wisconsin-Madison.
-- I am studying for a bachelor's of science with majors: computer science and data science
+- I am studying for a bachelor's of science with a double major in computer science and data science.
-- I am an avid coder and I love to take on projects to laern more about subjects I am interested in
+- I am an avid coder, and I love to take on projects to learn more about subjects I am interested in.

 # University of Wisconsin-Madison